Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Headlamp

-This headlamp used to only be sold with a bulky headband, so ultralight backpackers would DIY a shock cord headband replacement.
+This headlamp used to only be sold with a bulky headband, so ultralight backpackers DIYed a shock cord headband replacement (pictured below).
 Nitecore eventually started offering a shock cord version on their website.
 The shock cord headband makes this headlamp so compact and easy to fit into any pocket.
 The light is USB rechargeable, has 3 brightness settings and a red light, lasts plenty long, and is so small and light.
-No alternatives to suggest because it’s got no competition.
+I have no alternatives to suggest because it has no competition.

 Miscellaneous